 - 1 large egg

-- Toss the pitted cherries with the sugar and allow to macerate for 30 minutes.
+- Toss 4 lbs sour cherries, pitted, with16 oz granulated sugar and allow to macerate for 30 minutes.
 After 30 minutes drain the cherries, reserving the juice.
 Transfer the cherries to a large bowl and set aside.

-- Whisk a 1/2 cup of the cherry juice with the corn starch until smooth.
+- Whisk a 1/2 cup of the cherry juice with 1 ½ oz corn starch until smooth.

-- Place the remaining juice and the salt in a saucepan over high heat.
+- Place the remaining juice and ¼ teaspoon table salt in a saucepan over high heat.
 Bring the juice to a boil.
 Reduce the heat to medium low.
 Whisk the cornstarch mixture into the boiling juice in a steady stream.
 Cook the mixture, stirring constantly, until it returns to a boil and thickens.

 - Remove the thickened juice from the heat and immediately pour it over the pitted cherries.
 Toss to combine.
 Set the bowl aside while you make the topping.

-- Whisk together the all purpose flour, cake flour, salt, baking powder and sugar.
-Toss the butter slices into the flour.
+- Whisk together the 5 oz all-purpose flour, 3 ½ oz cake flour, ½ teaspoon table salt, 2 teaspoons baking powder and 2 oz granulated sugar.
+Toss 4 oz unsalted butter slices into the flour.
 Use your fingers to work the butter into the flour until the pieces are no larger than a pea.

-- Whisk the egg and almond extract into the cream.
+- Whisk1 large egg, ½ teaspoon almond extract with 8 oz heavy cream.
 Pour the cream into flour mixture.
 Toss the mixture with a spoon or spatula until it begins for form a wet dough.

 - Slide the pan into the oven.
 Place a sheet of foil on the shelf beneath the cobbler in the oven to catch any cherry juice boil over.